-- 1. Does the student have a significant cognitive disability? - 2 Is the student unable to master the grade level, general state content standards even with appropriate and allowable instructional accommodations, assistive technology, or accessible instructional materials? - Is the student participating in a curriculum based on Sunshine State Standards Access Points for all academic areas? - 4.
+- 1. Does the student have a significant cognitive disability? - 2 Is the student unable to master the grade level, general state content standards even with appropriate and allowable instructional accommodations, assistive technology, or accessible instructional materials? - 3.
+Is the student participating in a curriculum based on Sunshine State Standards Access Points for all academic areas? - 4.
 Does the student require extensive direct instruction in academics based on access points in order to acquire, generalize, and transfer skills across settings?

-If the IEP Team determines that all four of the questions accurately characterize a student's functioning level as "significantly cognitively disabled", then the student will pursue a special diploma consisting of courses based on NGSSS Access Points and the Florida Alternate Assessment (FAA) should be used to provide a meaningful evaluation of the student's current academic achievement.
-Parent/student (18 years old or older), will declare an intent for graduates pursuing a graduation pathway consistent with the course of student identified in the IEP and participate in an alternative state/district assessment.
-If "yes" is not indicated in all four areas, then the student should participate in FCAT state/district assessment with accommodations, as appropriate.
+If the IEP Team determines that all four of the questions accurately characterize a student's functioning level as "significantly cognitively disabled", then the parent/student (18 years old or older), will declare an intent for graduates pursuing a graduation pathway consistent with the course of student identified in the IEP and participate in an alternative state/district assessment.
+If "yes" is not indicated in all four areas, then the student should participate in state/district assessment with accommodations, as appropriate.

-If the decision of the IEP Team is to assess the student through alternate assessment, the parents of the student must be informed that their child's achievement will be based on NGSSS Access Point and this decision must be documented on the IEP.
-Students assessed on NGSSS Access Points will be assigned exceptional student education course code directory numbers consistent with special diploma requirements.
-The course of student identified in the IEP or alternately assessed students.
+If the decision of the IEP Team is to assess the student through alternate assessment, the parents of the student must be informed that their child's achievement will be based on the course of student identified in the IEP or alternately assessed students.
 The Curriculum and Alternative Assessment Process (CAAP) will also be completed each year for all alternatively assessed students.